djgovani/Flipkart_Products_Analysis/README.md

 # Flipkart Products Analysis
 This is a command line exercise.
 This exercise is use for Flipkart products analysis.
 In this command line exercise we will performe the some oprations like sorting, filtering the data.
 Now this sorting will apply on the Product brand as acending and decending or.
 Same as the brand we will sort the dicount percentage as acending and decending order.
-Filltering will apply on all the products in this filter, prodcuts can filter by inputing the minimum price, maximum price and brand name.
+Filltering will apply on all the products in this filter, prodcuts can filter by inputing the minimum price, maximum price, brand name and product category.

  <h2 align="center"> [**Requriements**](#requriements) <b> | </b>[**Installation**](#installation) <b> | </b>[**Features**](#features) <b> | </b>    [**Usage**](#usage) <b> | </b> [**Questions**](#questions) <b> <a name="top"></a>  <center> </h2>